schrieveslaach/nextcloud-spgverein-app/README.md

 # SPG Verein

-[SPG-Verein](https://spg-direkt.de/spg-schulungen/spg-verein.html) is a windows program for managing club members.
+[SPG-Verein](https://spg-direkt.de/) is a windows program for managing club members.
 For example, this program supports a club to generate direct debits.
 The nextcloud app *spgverein* implements additional behaviour for the club.

+- [x] Web-Interface to view all members of the club
 - [x] Download address lists as PDF to print them on labels
 - [ ] Provide all members as contacts in the addressbook
 - [ ] Provide all member birth dates in the calendar